 Adjust Your Mat

 Shultz recommends using a thicker yoga mat to help cushion the hand from excessive pressure.
-Choose a thicker mat for yoga and bodyweight work.
-Mats can range from very thin to a thick ¼ inch.
+Mats can range from very thin to a ¼-inch thickness.
 Thick yoga mats are suitable for slower, recovery-based work when you hold poses for longer.
-The thickness can make poses held with your weight over your wrists more comfortable.
+They can also help with poses where your weight is held over your wrists.
 Try a ⅛-inch-thick mat for more active types of yoga since it is more stable and provides better grip.

 Warm Up Your Wrists